dahlstromsec/Linux-notes/05-users.md

 ### Purpose

-Displays information about the current user, including user ID (UID), group ID (GID), and group memberships.
+Displays information about the current user, including the User ID (UID), Group ID (GID), and group memberships.

 ### Syntax